Emergent World Representations: Exploring a Sequence Model Trained on a Synthetic Task: Discussion of Latent Saliency Maps

 \section{Discussion of Latent Saliency Maps}

-In the latent saliency maps created by attribution via intervention in \autoref{fig:avi}, when multiple discs are flipped, only the first one are found contributing, which is slighted misaligned to human understanding of the Othello rule.
-However, this is expected from the algorithm we are using because other flipped discs, even in the opposite states, still make the current prediction legal.
+In the latent saliency maps created by attribution via intervention in \autoref{fig:avi}, when multiple discs are flipped, only the first one is found contributing, which is slightly misaligned to human understanding of the Othello rule.
+However, this is expected from the algorithm we are using because other flipped discs, even in opposite states, still make the current prediction legal.

 The attribution via intervention method succeeds at visualizing the AND-logic in the Othello rule to flip one straight line: there should be opponent discs in between \emph{and} same-color disc at the other end.
-However, when the prediction flips more than one straight lines, intervening on one of them does not nullify the prediction.
+However, when the prediction flips more than one straight line, intervening on one of them does not nullify the prediction.
 This is because the Othello rule is an OR-logic on top of the AND-logic: a move is legal when either one of the eight straight lines can be flipped.
 How to extract such knowledge with unlimited amount of intervention experiments at hand?
 We leave it for future research.